No Energy? Fatigue Causes You Haven’t Considered But Must Address NOW

 - Evaluate the body’s electrical system using an EAV (“electro-acupuncture according to Voll”) diagnostic device.

-- Recommend a detoxification program that may include herbs and homeopathic remedies, and an excellent, oxygenating diet rich in greens, vegetables, fruits, etc. Protocols to detoxify may include baths, saunas, red light therapy, or other modalities.
+- Recommend a detoxification program that may include herbs, homeopathic remedies, an oxygenating diet rich in greens, vegetables, fruits, etc. Protocols to detoxify may include baths, saunas, red light therapy, or other modalities.

-The next step is finding a dentist trained in these techniques and procedures.
-Unfortunately, some dentists use the term “holistic” because they no longer use silver amalgams and that is the extent of their “natural” approach.
-It’s crucial that you make a consultation with a dentist that is well-versed in the many facets of whole-body dentistry.
+Of course, to begin this in-depth process, you’ll need to find a dentist trained in these techniques and procedures.
+Unfortunately, some dentists use the term “holistic” because they no longer use silver amalgams, but that’s the extent of their “natural” approach.
+It’s crucial that you make a consultation with a dentist who’s well-versed in the many facets of whole-body dentistry.

 Don’t have a holistic dentist?
-Get the Insider’s Guide to Holistic Dentists, and find one!
-We reached out to all the Holistic dentists in the U.S.A. we could find, and learned what services they provide.
-It’s all in ONE amazing, FREE resource, to make it easier for you to have access to get better, less invasive, holistic dental care for the rest of your life!
+Get the Insider’s Guide to Holistic Dentists and find one near you!
+We reached out to all the holistic dentists in the U.S.A. we could find and learned what services they provide.
+We’ve compiled all the info in ONE amazing, FREE resource to make it easy to get better, less invasive, holistic dental care for the rest of your life!

 1. McCarthy, Niall.
 Americans Are Tired Most of the Week.
 Statista.
 06/2015. https://www.statista.com/chart/3534/americans-are-tired-most-of-the-week/